alovajs/alova/README.md

 ### Request behavior
-Describes how to handle the request, implemented as a method object in `alova`.
+Describes how to handle the request, implemented as a method instance in `alova`.
 - Placeholder request, displaying loading, skeleton diagram, or the last real data used when requesting;
 - Cache high-frequency responses, and execute requests multiple times will use fresh data;
 - Multi-request serial and parallel;